appology/nearley-template/template/README.md

 A grammar and stream-friendly parser.

-Created with ♡ by github_username
+Crafted with ♡ by github_username

 Made possible by the *super awesome* [nearley](https://nearley.js.org/) parser toolkit.